raisimTech/raisimLib/docs/sections/Performance.rst

 Consequently, the old scheme might be faster if there are many contact points.

 For the ANYmal robot without collision, the new scheme runs at 318 kHz.
-This is nearly 50% faster than our competition (http://www.mujoco.org/performance.html).
+This is nearly 50% faster than our competition (231Hz claimed by the MuJoCo developer, http://www.mujoco.org/performance.html).
 This is also much faster than the old version which runs at 272 Hz.
 All simulation tests were performed on a single core of 3950X, which is not excellent at single-thread performance.